SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 </WebParts>
 ```

-### I want to populate a managed metadata field with one or more terms
+### I want to populate a managed metadata field with one or more terms (as of February 2020 release)

 When you have a managed metadata field in the source page metadata then you might want to have a similar managed metadata field for the target page.
 Given page transformation currently does have a managed metadata mapping feature this poses a problem.
 A possible workaround is to populate the target managed metadata field with a chosen term or a set of terms in case of a multi-value managed metadata field.
 This can be done using the `DefaultTaxonomyFieldValue` function as shown in below example: